UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

-All of the recently migrated SCOUT to TEI collections (e.g. American Civil War Collection, Tennessee Documentary History, etc.) as well as some of UTK's less recent collections (e.g. Sanborn, mpabaker, etc.) contain the element languageOfCataloging.
+All of the recently migrated SCOUT to TEI collections (e.g. American Civil War Collection, Tennessee Documentary History, etc.) as well as some of UTK's less recent collections (e.g. Sanborn, mpabaker, etc.) contain the element :code:`languageOfCataloging`.
 In total, it is found in approximately 6,000 records.
-Note that in all cases the language is English, but this information is represented as both a code ('eng') and a text value ('English').
+Note that in all cases the language is English, but this information is represented as both a code ("eng") and a text value ("English").

 Justification
 ^^^^^^^^^^^^^

-Currently <languageOfCataloging> is not publicly displayed anywhere outside of the MODS XML.
+Currently :code:`languageOfCataloging` is not publicly displayed anywhere outside of the MODS XML.
 The values of this element do have the potential to be used if UTK has materials that might warrant cataloging in another language, but currently this is not the case.
 An example of a project that includes two records, one catalogued in Spanish and one in English, is `UNC's New Roots / Nuevas Raíces <https://newroots.lib.unc.edu/>`_.
 While UTK may want to pursue a project like this in the